LuceTu/xiaohongshu-focus/README.md

 ##  Support

-If this project helps you, please consider:❤️
+If this project helps you, please consider:
 -  Star this repository
 -  Report bugs or suggest features
 -  [Buy me a bagal](https://ko-fi.com/ishidev)